akpnim/Algorithms/README.md

 (14) Primm's Algorithm for minimum spanning tree [heap-based superfast!]. <br>
 (15) Kruskal's Algorithm applied via Union-Find to find max-spacing of a k-clustering. <br>
 (16) Kruskal's Algorithm applied via Union-Find to find max-clustering for a given hamming distance spacing for a large graph.
 [CHALLENGING] <br>
+(17) Huffman Code - min and max bit-length finder using a custom binary tree + heap. <br>
 .. to be continued